 Following my ordination in August 2014, I served my Deacon year as an intern in Christ Church, Castledawson in the Diocese of Derry and Raphoe.
 In September 2015 I went to Seapatrick Parish, Banbridge as Curate Assistant, and so began my time in the Diocese of Down and Dromore.

-It has been a very happy 3 years and (nearly) 9 months in Banbridge, and a time of great blessing as I have experienced our Heavenly Father’s leading, guiding and preparation for the future.
-It has been a superb experience, where I have learned much and have been given many opportunities to develop and grow.
-It therefore almost seems obvious to say I am so grateful for the leadership and mentoring I have received and all I have learned from the Rector, Ven.
+It was a very happy 3 years and (nearly) 9 months in Banbridge, and a time of great blessing as I experienced our Heavenly Father’s leading, guiding and preparation for the future.
+It was a superb experience, where I learned much and was given many opportunities to develop and grow.
+It therefore almost seems obvious to say I am so grateful for the leadership and mentoring I received and all I learned from the Rector, Ven.
 Roderic, and the team of people that are part of the mission and ministry of Seapatrick Parish.

-Over the last months it has been overwhelming at times and yet so reassuring to acknowledge the Lord’s guidance in my call to Glencraig, and I am very much looking forward to stepping into this new role, I am thankful for the prayers of so many, and for the love and encouragement of family and friends.
+Over the last months it has been overwhelming at times and yet so reassuring to acknowledge the Lord’s guidance, and I am thankful for the prayers of so many, and for the love and encouragement of family and friends.

-I look forward to what God has in store for us in Holy Trinity, Glencraig, in this new chapter, as we share the love that has been lavished on us by God, not only in the sending of his Son to offer us redemption, but in the opportunity to be partners in his Gospel witness and the building of his Kingdom in the power of his Holy Spirit.
+I look to what God has in store for us in Holy Trinity, Glencraig, as we share the love that has been lavished on us by God, not only in the sending of his Son to offer us redemption, but in the opportunity to be partners in his Gospel witness and the building of his Kingdom in the power of his Holy Spirit.